technomancy/bussard/spoilers/readme.md

 * Bussard collector refuels reaction mass way too quickly
 * Arguably the [high thrust](http://www.projectrho.com/public_html/rocket/torchships.php)
-  with which you zoom around the system could be on this list; however we explain it in-game by showing time go by at a 10x rate.
-This factor is not enough to explain crossing the whole solar system in under a minute though.
+  with which you zoom around the system could be on this list; however we explain it in-game by showing time go by at a 1000x rate.
+This factor is not quite enough to explain crossing the whole solar system in under a minute, but it blurs the lines enough for our purposes.

 The fact that exoplanets are colonized at all could be listed here, but we can consider that more of a crime against economics.